 High Performance :: FEMALE U16 HPP REGISTRATION

 Hockey Nova Scotia formally established a High Performance Program in 1996, after the 1995 Canada Games in Grand Prairie, Alberta.
 The purpose of the High Performance Program is to identify and prepare young players from Nova Scotia for Hockey Canada National Team opportunities.
-The program also serves as a pathway for players to participate in the Canada Games (every 4 years), the Atlantic Challenge Cup, and the Team Atlantic Under 18 Program and the Hockey Canada National Under 18 Program.
+The program also serves as a pathway for players to participate in the Canada Games (every 4 years), the Atlantic Challenge Cup, and the Team Atlantic Under-18 Program

 What is the High Performance Program

 The current structure of the High Performance Program at the Female Under-16 Level is:

 While development is still the primary objective of the Female Under-16 division, the program does also include the selection of twenty players to represent Nova Scotia in the Female U16 Division as part of the Atlantic Challenge Cup, hosted annually in Moncton, New Brunswick.